Order of Vasco Núñez de Balboa

 The Order of Vasco Núñez de Balboa is an order of Panama, instituted on 1 July 1941 (Ley No. 94 de 1 de julio de 1941).
 It is awarded for distinguished diplomatic services and contributions to international relations between Panama and other states.

+It is named after the Spanish conquistador, Vasco Núñez de Balboa.

 Ranks

 There are 5 ranks in the order: